rust-lang/rust/src/doc/rustc-dev-guide/src/borrow_check/opaque-types-region-inference-restrictions.md

 **Motivation:** an attempt to implement the uniqueness restriction for RPITs resulted in a [breakage found by crater]( https://github.com/rust-lang/rust/pull/112842#issuecomment-1610057887).
 This can be mitigated by this exception to the rule.
-An example of the the code that would otherwise break:
+An example of the code that would otherwise break:
 ```rust
 struct Type<'a>(&'a ());
 impl<'a> Type<'a> {